The Renne Public Law Group (RPLG) was formed in March 2018. Over the course of nine months, the firm has grown exponentially.

 The RPLG team has been recognized for its work and the skills of its members.
 In March, the International Municipal Lawyers Association honored RPLG Partner Arthur Hartinger with a second Amicus Service award for authoring the League’s amicus brief on behalf of Boling v.
 Public Employment Relations Board (PERB).
 In August, five members of the firm – Renne, Holtzman, Hartinger, Spellberg and Riddle – were named Northern California Super Lawyers for 2018 and honored for their high degree of peer recognition and professional achievement.

 RPLG continues to grow, not only in its experience and recognition, but in its numbers as well.
 Senior Associate Lori Liu and Associate Ryan McGinley-Stempel joined RPLG’s numbers.
-Most recently, Ruth Bond, former Deputy City Attorney for the City and County of San Francisco, confirmed that she will join the firm as Of Counsel next month.
 The firm plans on expanding further in the coming year, as well as building on the experience of its more junior staff members through the firm’s mentoring program.

 The firm’s expansion additionally encompassed the formation of a new consulting group – RPLG.solutions.
 The group is led by Bill Lindsay, recently retired and highly respected City Manager of Richmond, Calif., and Bruce Rudd, former Fresno County Manager who engineered Fresno’s turn around.
 RPLG.solutions merges the expertise of the seasoned attorneys at RPLG with the experience of professionals from a broad spectrum of disciplines, including public management, financial analysis, human resources, labor negotiations, police and fire management, and more.